-However, drones are taking a more accurate step to solving human issues, rather than creating them.
-It’s not a surprise that we are having the rise of drone technology.
+However, drones are taking a more accurate step to solving human issues, rather than just military purposes.
 As we saw during the pandemic, drones could go where people could not due to the lockdown.
-If we were to face another time like this, drones would be in the best position to be first service providers and here are reasons why.
+If we were to face another time like this,.
+Drones would be in the best position to be first service providers and here are reasons why.

 5 Uses Of Drones You Didn’t Know (Drone Marketing)